 Its quick-drying formula (2-4 hours), highly preventive coating against the elements and chipping, and easy to brush on application doesn’t hurt either.

 Some paints require the use of a hardener for best results, but this isn’t necessary for this Rust-Oleum paint either

 Runner-Up: Valspar Tractor and Implement Paint

-Thick, long-lasting, dries quickly and resists rust well.Check Pricing
+Thick, long-lasting, dries quickly and resists rust well.Check Amazon for Pricing

 With over a dozen Original Equipment Manufacturer’s colors to choose from the Valspar Tractor and Implement Paint is long-lasting, dries quickly, and does an excellent job at resisting rust.

 The paint is thick enough to provide enough coverage, goes on smoothly, will not run or sag, or fade easily.
 One word of advice is to use the Valspar Enamel Hardener in combination with the paint for best results.